ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

 Adjuvant radiation therapy.
 This is radiation therapy given after surgery.
 Seminoma is much different from non-seminoma, and early-stage seminoma can be effectively treated with radiation therapy.
 The chance of recurrence can be decreased to less than 5% with 10 to 15 treatments of radiation therapy to the retroperitoneum.
 Additional radiation therapy to the pelvis does not reduce the overall risk of recurrence, but it does reduce the risk of a recurrence in the pelvis.
 Some doctors prefer to treat only the retroperitoneum.
 Others prefer to include the pelvis to prevent recurrences in that area and eliminate the need for imaging tests of the pelvis to watch for a recurrence.

 The disadvantage of radiation therapy for clinical stage I seminoma is that more than 80% of men receive treatment that they do not need because they were cured with the orchiectomy.
-This is a concern because radiation therapy increases the risk of developing another cancer and heart disease.
+This is a concern because radiation therapy increases the risk of developing another type of cancer and heart problems.